rsksmart/liquidity-provider-server/README.md

-        fedBtcAddress;                    // the BTC address of the Powpeg lbcAddress;                       // the address of the LBC liquidityProviderRskAddress;      // the RSK address of the LP btcRefundAddress;                 // a user BTC refund address rskRefundAddress;                 // a user RSK refund address liquidityProviderBtcAddress;      // the BTC address of the LP callFee;                          // the fee charged by the LP penaltyFee;                       // the penalty that the LP pays if it fails to deliver the service contractAddress;                  // the destination address of the peg-in data;                             // the arguments to send in the call gasLimit;                         // the gas limit
+        fedBtcAddress;                    // the BTC address of the Powpeg lbcAddress;                       // the address of the LBC lpRSKAddr;                        // the RSK address of the LP btcRefundAddress;                 // a user BTC refund address rskRefundAddress;                 // a user RSK refund address lpBTCAddr;                        // the BTC address of the LP callFee;                          // the fee charged by the LP penaltyFee;                       // the penalty that the LP pays if it fails to deliver the service contractAddr;                     // the destination address of the peg-in data;                             // the arguments to send in the call gasLimit;                         // the gas limit
         nonce;                            // a nonce that uniquely identifies this quote